 - Download gputils-win32.
-Grab the latest. v0.13.7 is tested OK, newer versions may fail! - Install the complete application using the 'Full' option. - When the installer asks you, click 'Yes' to add the installation directory to the PATH environment variable.
+Grab the latest. v0.13.5 is tested OK. - Install the complete application using the 'Full' option. - When the installer asks you, click 'Yes' to add the installation directory to the PATH environment variable.

 PATH Environment Variables